pyepye/ses-log-handler/README.md

 ```

-If you using IAM roles to get credentials for AWS or have the correct environmental variables defined (see [Boto3 configuration guide](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html)) then you can simply set a `sender` and `recipients` addresses for the handler:
+If you using IAM roles to get credentials for AWS or have the correct environment variables defined (see [Boto3 configuration guide](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html)) then you can simply set a `sender` and `recipients` addresses for the handler:

 ```python
 import logging